oli-lang/oli/README.md

 ##
 server deploy > zeus:
-  server > host url: 'http://zeus.server.com' # strings can be quoted &port: 9000 # number as primitive value
+  server > host url: 'http://zeus.server.com' # strings can be quoted
+  port: 9000 # number as primitive value
-  retry: yes
+  retry: yes # yes is a primitive
   # nested block
   authentication:
     # lists can be implicit using commas